-The strategies we have discussed today will help you plan your marketing campaign from end-to-end, and promote your crowdfunding campaign effectively every step of the way!
+The strategies we have discussed today will help you plan your marketing campaign from end-to-end, and promote your crowdfunding effectively every step of the way!

 Crowdfunding marketing refers to the marketing strategies used to promote a crowdfunding campaign.
 Promoting a crowdfunding campaign effectively is critical for the success of the campaign and meeting funding goals.
-Check out the full guide for more on crowdfunding marketing and the best strategies to use.
+Check out the full guide for more on crowdfunding advertising and the best strategies to use.

 Crowdfunding marketing strategies are the marketing techniques used to promote a crowdfunding campaign.
 These often involve social media, content marketing, email marketing, rewards/referrals, and raffles, contests or giveaways.
 These strategies aim to raise awareness, create hype, build a community and drive traffic to the campaign page where people can donate to or invest in the project.
 Check out the full guide for the best strategies to use.

 The sooner the better!
 Pre-promotion should begin several months before the crowdfunding campaign goes live in order to build an audience, generate some buzz and get people interested and engaged.
 This takes time, and it needs to be done long before the campaign is live so that when the campaign goes live, channels to drive traffic to it are already established.
-Check out the full guide for more on how to plan your crowdfunding marketing campaign.
+Check out the full guide for more on how to plan your crowdfunding promotion.

 Business News Daily: What is Crowdfunding?
 Types, Rules, Challenges Benefits & Tips for Success